 Links to products for purchase are Amazon affiliate links.
 If you click on a link and make a purchase, I may earn a small commission on the sale at no additional cost to you.
 This helps me with the costs of blogging, and I thank you!

-I hope you will enjoy this recipe!
+I hope you will enjoy this recipe, and share or leave a comment if you try it!

 This Thai red curry ramen 2 ways is a favorite, with its warm red color and nutty flavors that complement vegetables and meats alike.
 We like it with tender chicken or mushrooms, red bell peppers and spinach.